jcrugzz/notifi/README.md

 # notifi

-simple little module that sends a JSON payload to an arbitary endpoint or more specifically, the `slack` notification API.
+simple little module that sends a JSON payload to an arbitary endpoint or more specifically, the `slack`/`hipchat` notification APIs.
 The main purpose of this is to be a singular dispatcher with an expected format that works seamlessly with all of these services.
 Options will be smartly intuited in the constructor.